Longhui-Yu/Longhui-Yu.github.io/_pages/about.md

   - /about.html
 ---

-I'm the second year M.S. student at school of Electronic and Computer Engineering, Peking University, advised by Prof. Yu-sheng Zhu.
+I'm the second year M.S. student at school of Electronic and Computer Engineering, Peking University, advised by Prof. Yue-sheng Zhu.
+Now, I'm sincerely looking for a **Phd** opportunity and a chance of **Research Intern**.

 **Research Interests**